-- (e) modification of Coastal habitats - (f) increase of erosional and depositional processes from alteration to hydrological regime - (g) known or potential pest species being introduced or established (including existing pest species being spread or increased in numbers) - (h) impacts on listed threatened and migratory species, and marine species - (i) greenhouse gas emissions. - 16.89 Assess the impacts of the action against relevant reports and documents including, but not limited to: - (a) The Reef 2050 Long-Term Sustainability Plan (2018) - (b) Reef 2050 Water Quality Improvement Plan 2017-2022 (2018) - (c) Cumulative Impact Management Policy (2018) - (d) Net Benefit Policy (2018) - (e) Great Barrier Reef Strategic Assessment Reports - (f) Great Barrier Reef Outlook Reports. - 16.90 The MNES section is to demonstrate how the action contributes to an overall or 'net' improvement to ecosystem health, water quality and the condition of the affected values, consistent with The Reef 2050 Long-Term Sustainability Plan (2018).
+- 16.88 Describe and assess all relevant impacts (direct, indirect, facilitated and cumulative) of the action on the values and/or integrity of the GBRNHP including, but not limited to: - (a) nutrient and sediment from catchment runoff - (b) pesticide and herbicide from catchment runoff - (c) other pollutants (e.g. pharmaceuticals, chemicals, heavy metals) from catchment runoff - (d) barriers to water flow - (e) modification of coastal habitats - (f) increase of erosional and depositional processes from alteration to hydrological regime - (g) known or potential pest species being introduced or established (including existing pest species being spread or increased in numbers) - (h) impacts on listed threatened and marine species - (i) greenhouse gas emissions. - 16.89 Assess the impacts of the action against relevant reports and documents including, but not limited to: - (a) The Reef 2050 Long-Term Sustainability Plan (2018) - (b) Reef 2050 Water Quality Improvement Plan 2017-2022 (2018) - (c) Cumulative Impact Management Policy (2018) - (d) Net Benefit Policy (2018) - (e) Great Barrier Reef Strategic Assessment Reports - (f) Great Barrier Reef Outlook Reports. - 16.90 The MNES section is to demonstrate how the action contributes to an overall or 'net' improvement to ecosystem health, water quality and the condition of the affected values, consistent with The Reef 2050 Long-Term Sustainability Plan (2018).